 Public fishing is offered as a recreational fee-based program.
 The 2017 fishing season opens Saturday, April 15, 2017 and closes October 8, 2017.
 Fishing is allowed at Lakes Mary and Ladora on Tuesdays, Saturdays and Sundays only.
-The funds generated will be used to improve and maintain facilities associated with fishing and other Refuge programs.
+The funds generated are used to improve and maintain facilities associated with fishing and other Refuge programs.
 Fishing regulations and lake locations can be found in our Fishing Permit.
 Permits can also be found at the kiosk next to the fee collection box in the parking lot at the Contact Station.

 A daily fee of $3.00 per adult, age 16 and older is required.
 Along with the Refuge permit you must have a state fishing license.
 Please come with exact change or a check made payable to the U.S. Fish and Wildlife Service.
 If you are interested in purchasing a Season Fishing Pass, please see the information below.

 Rocky Mountain Arsenal National Wildlife Refuge Fishing Regulations (50 CFR 32.25)

 Sport Fishing.
 We allow fishing at designated times and on designated areas of the refuge in accordance with State regulations subject to the following conditions:

 1. We require a valid State fishing license and valid refuge fishing permit for all anglers age 16 and older.
 You must obtain and display a daily refuge fishing badge while fishing.

 2. We only allow the use of rod and reel with one hook or lure per line.